jatin0077/AskaDev/README.md

 ### To Do:writing_hand:
 - Add Likes / Dislikes feature on Answers(AJAX and Django Views)
 - A proper implementation of Top Developers View.(Current A Developer who answers the most is trending😅)
+- Integrate a WYSIWYG Editor for Question and Answers

 ### Technologies Used	:computer:
 - HTML